st-tech/zr-obp/benchmark/ope/README.md

 where
 - `$n_runs` specifies the number of simulation runs with different bootstrap samples in the experiment.
-- `$base_model` specifies the base ML model for defining the regression model and should be one of "logistic_regression" or "lightgbm".
+- `$base_model` specifies the base ML model for defining the regression model and should be one of "logistic_regression", "random_forest", or "lightgbm".
-- `$campaign` specifies the campaign and should be one of 'all', 'men', or 'women'.
+- `$campaign` specifies the campaign considered in ZOZOTOWN and should be one of "all", "men", or "women".
-- `$n_sim_to_compute_action_dist` is the number of monte carlo simulation to compute the action distribution of a given evaluation policy.
+- `$n_sim_to_compute_action_dist` is the number of monte carlo simulation to compute the action choice probabilities by a given evaluation policy.
-- `$test_size` specifies the proportion of the dataset to include in the test split (when `$is_timeseries_split` is applied.)
 - `$is_timeseries_split` is whether the data is split based on timestamp or not.
 If true, the out-sample performance of OPE is tested.
 See the relevant paper for details.
+- - `$test_size` specifies the proportion of the dataset to include in the test split when `$is_timeseries_split=True`.
 - `$is_mrdr` is whether the regression model is trained by the more robust doubly robust way or not.
 See the relevant paper for details.
 - `$n_jobs` is the maximum number of concurrently running jobs.

-For example, the following command trains the regression model based on logistic regression on the logged bandit feedback data collected by the Random policy (as behavior policy) in "All" campaign by the more robust doubly robust way.
+For example, the following command trains the regression model based on logistic regression on the logged bandit feedback data collected by the Random policy (as a behavior policy) in "All" campaign.

 ```bash
 python train_regression_model.py\